Cardinals vs. Brewers MLB Betting Odds, Trends & Prediction

 American Family Field, Milwaukee, WI

-As of this writing, our MLB Public Betting Page shows that 55% of bets are on the Brewers’ moneyline.
+As of this writing, our MLB Public Betting Page shows that 65% of bets are on the Brewers moneyline.
 That said, this page is updated frequently so make sure that you click on the link provided so that you’re getting the most updated information.

 Cardinals vs. Brewers MLB Betting Trends

-The total has gone UNDER in 15 of Milwaukee’s last 21 games against St. Louis
+Milwaukee is 9-1 SU in their last 10 games against St. Louis.

-The total has gone UNDER in 15 of St. Louis’ last 21 games against Milwaukee

-Over/Under has gone OVER in 8 of Milwaukee’s last 11 games at home

-The total has gone UNDER in 10 of Milwaukee’s last 13 games when playing at home against St. Louis
+The total has gone over in 3 of the last 5 home games for the Brewers.

 Cardinals vs. Brewers MLB BETTING PREDICTION